oneeve8/kobble-data/content/feamber.md

 So I got a puzzle from a second hand shop, I had not done one in a while.

-A puzzle is easier to
+A puzzle is easier to do if you find all the edges first

 What is consciousness...?